tlybrook/MADS_Capstone/README.md

         pip install -r requirements.txt

+If you do not have pip installed please follow instructions here: https://pip.pypa.io/en/stable/installation/

 ## Flask App Instructions
 1. Ensure you have run the requirements.txt file to download all necessary libraries in your virtual environment.
 2. Change directory to the flask_application folder by running: